 - 1/2 teaspoon baking soda , dissolved in 1 Tablespoon water

 - Cornmeal for dusting pans

 - In a large bowl or the bowl of a stand mixer fitted with a paddle attachment, sprinkle the yeast and sugar over the warm water.
 Stir and let stand for 5 minutes.
-At the end of the 5 minutes, it should be foaming with bubbles (this is called “proofing” as it proves your yeast is active).
-If you have bubbles, you’re good to go.

 - Add the warm milk to the water and yeast mixture.
 Add the salt and mix in.
 With a large wooden spoon or the paddle attachment of a stand mixer running at low speed, add the flour 1 cup at a time, stirring the flour in after each addition.
 Stir until smooth and well-blended, about 30 strokes by hand or about a minute on low with a stand mixer.

 - Cover the bowl with plastic wrap and place in a warm, draft-free place for about 1 hour.
 (I make this in a stand mixer.
 After mixing, I simply remove the paddle attachment and place plastic wrap over the top of the stand mixer bowl.
-Wash off the paddle attachment to use again later.
+Wash off the paddle attachment to use again later.)

 - At the end of the hour rise, the dough should have doubled in size and be quite bubbly.

 - If making by hand, stir down the batter-like dough and add the dissolved baking soda/water mixture.
 (This is responsible for the lovely bubble texture of the finished bread.)
 Be sure to stir the baking soda in well.
 If using a stand mixer, remove the plastic wrap from the bowl and return the paddle attachment to the mixer, then add in the dissolved baking soda and mix into the dough on low speed for about 30-45 seconds or until well combined.